MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/uninstalling-driver-not-remove-associated-files.md

 ms.prod-support-area-path: Devices and Drivers ms.technology: Deployment
 ---
-# Uninstalling a driver through device manager may not remove associated files or applications with that driver in all supported versions of Windows
+# in all supported versions of Windows, Uninstalling a driver through device manager may not remove associated files or applications with that driver

 This article provides help to solve an issue where uninstalling a driver through device manager doesn't remove associated files or applications with that driver.